tomcode/vagrant-dummy-smtp/readme.md

 ## License

-MIT License for this repository, except the file DevNullSmtp.jar.
+MIT License for this repository,

-DevNullSmtp.jar is available for free download at http://www.aboutmyip.com/AboutMyXApp/DevNullSmtp.jsp, I could not find any license information, I've contacted synametrics.com
+MIT License for the file DevNullSmtp.jar, for further information please contact support@synametrics.com.